brieucdegoussencourt/CookieClicker---Nat_Fab_Bri/README.md

 ### DAY #1

-To start we got together, read the challenge guidelines and shared our toughts on how to proceed.
+To get the project on track we sat together, read the challenge guidelines and shared our toughts on how to proceed.

-Firstly we decided to set clear defined roles in order to split the work.
+First we decided to define clear roles in order to split the work.

 We organised the team as such: Fabrice woudl tackle the HTML structure and basic CSS, Nathaniel would take care of Javascript and Brieuc would handle the Project Manager role in ordrer to organize the work.